 End with a prompt.
-Call your readers to action.
+Give your readersa call to action.
 What do you want them to do immediately after reading your post?
 If you want them to jump into the comments and share their thoughts, consider asking a thoughtful question at the end of your post.

 Once you’ve written the copy for your posts, it’s time to get them scheduled!
 Scheduling your posts through a scheduling tool will save you lots of time and hassle.
 No more uploading each post to each platform manually.

 There are many scheduling tools that you can use to do the job.
-Here’s a few that you should have on your radar:
+Here are a few that you should have on your radar:

 Buffer supports LinkedIn, Twitter, Facebook, Instagram, and Pinterest (on pro and business plans).